BBC pound-for-pound British rankings

 1. Carl Frampton - Featherweight

-Frampton became the first Northern Irishman to win a world title in two weight divisions by outpointing Leo Santa Cruz in New York, one of the greatest overseas wins by a British boxer.
+Frampton became the first Northern Irishman to win a world title in two weight divisions by outpointing Leo Santa Cruz in New York but lost a majority decision in their rematch in Las Vegas at the start of 2017.
+Does a trilogy beckon?

 2. Kell Brook - Welterweight